tapjs/treport/README.md

 An [ink](http://npm.im/ink)-based reporter for use with [tap](http://npm.im/tap) version 13 and higher.

+## Built-in Report Types

+### Base

+The default, and the class to extend to create new reporters.
+Does all the things, handles all the edge cases, and ends with a pleasant surprise.

+### Terse

+A lot like Base, but says a lot less.
+No timer, no list of tests concurrently running, nothing printed on test passing.
+Just the failures and the terse summary.

 ## Extending

 You can extend this by creating a module whose main `module.exports` is a